-- 1. CONDEMNS cruel, inhuman and degrading conditions including but not limited to overcrowding, violence, and sexual abuse, which pose grave risks to prisoner health and safety.
-(2017) - 2.
+- 1. SUPPORTS the legalization of marijuana at the federal and state levels and the declassification of marijuana as a scheduled I controlled substance.
+(2022) - 2.
+CONDEMNS cruel, inhuman and degrading conditions including but not limited to overcrowding, violence, and sexual abuse, which pose grave risks to prisoner health and safety.
+(2017) - 3.
 OPPOSES solitary confinement, torture and the expansion of "supermax" prisons.
-(2017) - 3.
+(2017) - 4.
 ACKNOWLEDGES the lack of access to of adequate medical, reproductive and mental health care in prison systems and ENCOURAGES the expansion of these services at every level of the criminal justice system.
-(2017) - 4.
+(2017) - 5.
 ENCOURAGES the development of adequate screening, maintenance and emergency health-care facilities in jails, prisons detention centers, and rehabilitation centers.
-(2017) - 5.
+(2017) - 6.
 SUPPORTS efforts of correctional facilities to use the least restrictive restraints.
-(2017) - 6.
-URGES the passing of federal legislation directing correctional facilities to develop comprehensive health plans for each person being released from incarceration that clearly and realistically articulate the means by which persons released from prison will access healthcare upon release, i.e. formulate a thorough and responsible discharge plan. - 7.
-ENCOURAGES the formation of transitional clinics which are 1) dedicated to meeting the specific and unique healthcare needs of formerly incarcerated people, 2) dedicated to reducing recidivism rates by bridging the gap between institutional healthcare and post-incarceration wellness and security, and 3) dedicated to providing educational opportunities for patients and medical students to shadow, volunteer, or otherwise assist with the care of formerly incarcerated persons. - 8.
-ENCOURAGES the development of increased continuing education opportunities for medical students and physicians to be educated on the specific and unique healthcare needs of justice-involved persons. - 9.
-RECOGNIZES the need for criminal justice health care systems to be tailored to meet the distinct needs of the incarcerated- population and supports ensuring equitable access to healthcare for the incarcerated population. - 10.
-OPPOSES discrimination on the basis of incarceration history, and SUPPORTS policies protecting the rights of formerly incarcerated individuals to equitably access employment, housing, and other necessities. - 11.
+(2017) - 7.
+URGES the passing of federal legislation directing correctional facilities to develop comprehensive health plans for each person being released from incarceration that clearly and realistically articulate the means by which persons released from prison will access healthcare upon release, i.e. formulate a thorough and responsible discharge plan. - 8.
+ENCOURAGES the formation of transitional clinics which are 1) dedicated to meeting the specific and unique healthcare needs of formerly incarcerated people, 2) dedicated to reducing recidivism rates by bridging the gap between institutional healthcare and post-incarceration wellness and security, and 3) dedicated to providing educational opportunities for patients and medical students to shadow, volunteer, or otherwise assist with the care of formerly incarcerated persons. - 9.
+ENCOURAGES the development of increased continuing education opportunities for medical students and physicians to be educated on the specific and unique healthcare needs of justice-involved persons. - 10.
+RECOGNIZES the need for criminal justice health care systems to be tailored to meet the distinct needs of the incarcerated-population and supports ensuring equitable access to healthcare for the incarcerated population. - 11.
+OPPOSES discrimination on the basis of incarceration history, and SUPPORTS policies protecting the rights of formerly incarcerated individuals to equitably access employment, housing, and other necessities. - 12.
 OPPOSES mandatory minimum sentencing for all nonviolent, low-level offenders.
-(2019) - 12.
-CONDEMNS all forms of abuse, assault, humiliation, degradation directed at LGBTQ youth and adults at the hands of staff of all public and private prisons, jails, and other detention centers (2021, 2020) - 13.
-CONDEMNS all forms of abuse, assault, humiliation, degradation directed at LGBTQ youth and adults at the hands of all fellow inmates (2021, 2020) - 14.
-OPPOSES housing transgender people with men or women in prison, jail, or other detention centers according to their genital anatomy with no regard for their self-identified gender (2021, 2020) - 15.
-SUPPORTS providing appropriate hormone therapy and other appropriate transition-related health care for transgender prisoners (2021, 2020) - 16.
-SUPPORTS full implementation of National Standards to Prevent, Detect, and Respond to Prison Rape and other federal, state, and local measures intended to protect the agency and well-being of all prisoners from assault or rape by facility staff or other prisoners (2021, 2020)
+(2019) - 13.
+CONDEMNS all forms of abuse, assault, humiliation, degradation directed at LGBTQ youth and adults at the hands of staff of all public and private prisons, jails, and other detention centers (2021, 2020) - 14.
+CONDEMNS all forms of abuse, assault, humiliation, degradation directed at LGBTQ youth and adults at the hands of all fellow inmates (2021, 2020) - 15.
+OPPOSES housing transgender people with men or women in prison, jail, or other detention centers according to their genital anatomy with no regard for their self-identified gender (2021, 2020) - 16.
+SUPPORTS providing appropriate hormone therapy and other appropriate transition-related health care for transgender prisoners (2021, 2020) - 17.
+SUPPORTS full implementation of National Standards to Prevent, Detect, and Respond to Prison Rape and other federal, state, and local measures intended to protect the agency and well-being of all prisoners from assault or rape by facility staff or other prisoners (2021, 2020) - 18.
+SUPPORTS ending qualified immunity for police officers.
+(2022)